Stuycs-K/final-project-3-shifrinaa-robalinog/WORKLOG.md

 ### 5/25

-Presenation format created and beginnings of encoder/decoder sections filled in
+Presentation format created and beginnings of encoder/decoder sections filled in

 ## Aleksandra Shifrina